Where to find total income on tax return?

-When preparing your taxes on your own and filing them electronically, you must sign and validate your electronic tax return by entering your adjusted gross income (AGI) from the previous year or your self-selection PIN from the previous year.
+When preparing and filing your taxes electronically, you must sign and validate your electronic tax return by entering your adjusted gross income (AGI) from the previous year or your self-selection PIN from the previous year.
 Your AGI will never exceed the total income you report in the first few lines of your tax return and, in many cases, will be lower.
 When you file a tax return, you'll always see a line to calculate your adjusted gross income, or AGI, before you reach your taxable income number.
 With TurboTax, you can be sure that your taxes are done correctly, from simple to complex tax returns, no matter what your situation is.

 Bill Klette